Easiest Homemade Cranberry Orange Relish

 … and when I say easiest, I really mean it.
 There are cranberry relish recipes with a splash of liquor and a dash of this and that.
-But what I’ve found over the years is that the more you add to it, the less it gets eaten.
-My orange cranberry relish doesn’t get passed to the next guest without a big dollop making it onto the plate because it does what cranberry sauce is supposed to do: adds a lively tart, sweet note to all the savory dishes without any fuss.
+But what I’ve found over the years is that the more you add to it, the less my guests enjoy it.
+My cranberry relish recipe is simple, easy and adds a bright tart, sweet note to every Thanksgiving dinner dish.

 I’m one of those people who likes to let all the sides overlap on the plate and let the gravy puddle between all the nooks and crannies.
 Then each bite gets a little swirl in relish — which means I’m not looking for walnuts or dried fruit or any other over the top flavor additions.